 - Place peanut butter mixture onto prepared cookie sheet.
-Freeze for at least 1 hour or overnight to ensure a stiff dough prior to covering with milk chocolate.
+Freeze for at least 1 hour or overnight to ensure a stiff dough before covering with milk chocolate.

 - Place chocolate in a microwave-safe medium bowl and heat at 50% power for 60 seconds.
 Stir well and return to microwave for the same time and powder.
 Stir until completely melted.
 Line a baking sheet or cutting board with wax paper (or parchment paper) and set it aside.
-Dip ball into melted chocolate immersing about 2/3 of the way, use a fork to pick up the ball, and scrape the bottom of the chocolate on the side of the bowl to get rid of excess chocolate.
+Dip the ball into melted chocolate, immersing about 2/3 of the way; use a fork to pick up the ball and scrape the bottom of the chocolate on the side of the bowl to get rid of excess chocolate.

 - Place buckeye candy onto a prepared baking sheet.
-Refrigerate until hard and chocolate is set.
+Refrigerate until hard and chocolate are set.

 - The easiest way to dip the peanut butter dough into the melted chocolate is to use a toothpick.
 Smooth out the toothpick hole after dipping.